 - in other ways to which you are notified prior to collection or to which you have authorized.

-We are responsible for personal information in our possession or custody, including personal information that we may transfer to third parties for processing, including storage.
 In the event we disclose personal information to our service providers, we require our service providers to agree to contractual requirements that are consistent with our privacy and security policies and to comply with applicable legal requirements.
 We prohibit our service providers from using personal information except for the specific purpose for which we supply it to them or in any way that violates laws and regulations applicable to the personal information in question.
 We remain responsible and liable under the Privacy Shield Principles if a third-party service provider uses or discloses personal information in a manner inconsistent with the Privacy Shield Principles, unless we prove that we are not responsible for the event giving rise to the damage.

 St. Jude Medical, and our affiliates, may disclose personal information as required by law, regulation, warrant, subpoena, court order, or regulator or law enforcement agency or personnel, as well as in respect to a criminal investigation or to meet government tax reporting requirements.
 In some instances, such as a legal proceeding or court order, we may also be required to disclose certain information to government authorities.
 Only the information specifically requested is disclosed and we take precautions to verify that the authorities making the request have legitimate grounds to do so.
 We also may release certain personal information when we believe that such release is reasonably necessary to protect the rights, property, and safety of others and ourselves.